About Our Friends

 ELFIE

 Elfie shared a home with his friends Ann and Steve and his canine friend Jamie (a golden retriever/yellow lab mix).
-A wise and loving cat, he made his transition over the Rainbow Bridge in October 2007.
+A wise and loving cat, he made his transition over the Rainbow Bridge in August 2007.
 We will be forever grateful for his contribution to this website.

 FOAL